Murder of Ella Bennett: Legal proceedings

 Following his arrest, Paris was charged with the capital murder of Ella.
 Paris was not charged as an adult, since the minimum age a juvenile can be tried as an adult in Texas is 14.
 He was instead charged in juvenile court and pleaded guilty to capital murder.
 He was sentenced to 40 years in prison with the possibility of parole after 20 years, which is the maximum sentence for a defendant convicted of capital murder in juvenile court in Texas.
 When he was 19, Paris was transferred to adult prison.

 During proceedings, further assessment using standardized measures documented significant psychopathic traits.
-He has said he has had homicidal ideation since he was a child.
+He said he's had homicidal ideation since he was a child.
 Paris will first be eligible for parole in February 2027.
-If he is never granted parole, he will be released in February 2047.
+If he is never granted parole he will be released in February 2047, when he will be 53 years of age.

 Aftermath

 Charity initially maintained contact with Paris after the murder, which Paris said astounded him.
 Charity has been told that she and her new son are at risk once Paris is released, which she accepts.
 She has acknowledged that she will most likely need to move to a new location once Paris is released.
 Experts have said that it is unlikely that Paris could ever be rehabilitated.

+In 2017, a documentary titled The Family I Had was released about the case; it focused on Charity's life of being the daughter of a murder suspect (Kyla), and the mother of both a murderer (Paris) and a murder victim (Ella).

+In 2019, Paris Bennett made headlines when he gave an interview to broadcaster Piers Morgan.

 In 2021, Charity stated that she had ceased all communication with Paris after learning he was involved with a woman who was on bond two hours away from where she lived for planning a mass shooting.
 She stated, "I finally accepted it is okay to love him as my son but really dislike the man he has become."

-In 2017, a documentary titled The Family I Had was released about the case; it focused on Charity's life of being the daughter of a murder suspect (Kyla), and the mother of both a murderer (Paris) and a murder victim (Ella).

-Paris Bennett made headlines in 2019 when he gave an interview to broadcaster Piers Morgan.
+In 2026, Investigation Discovery aired the episode "The Child I Thought I Knew" on their series Evil Lives Here: My Child The Killer.